JustinDiament/PhotoMod/README.md

 - A subdirectory, _mosaic/_, that contains an original image, _popeyes_original.png_, and three mosaicked versions of that image, _popeyes_1000_seeds.png_, _popeyes_4000_seeds.png_, and _ popeyes_8000_seeds.png_, which all have a different number of seeds used.

-### Citations

-All images are owned by Nathan Gong and authorized for use in this project.
-The _res/test/_ subdirectory contains sample files that are used for code testing purposes only.